kristerhedfors/sumarai/README.md

 4. **AI-Driven Problem Solving**: Complex programming challenges are solved by leveraging the AI's vast knowledge of programming patterns, best practices, and problem-solving techniques.

-5. **Multi-Language Implementation**: The project demonstrates the ability to generate equivalent implementations in multiple programming languages (Python and Go) using the same AI-assisted approach.

-This methodology demonstrates the potential of AI-assisted development in dramatically reducing the time and technical expertise required to create functional applications across different programming languages.
+This methodology demonstrates the potential of AI-assisted development in dramatically reducing the time and technical expertise required to create functional applications.

 ## Key Features

 1. **Rapid LLM Application Development**: Demonstrates the ease and speed of developing LLM applications with AI assistance.
-2. **llamafile Showcase**: Highlights the capabilities of llamafile, an LLM packaging solution that enables:
+2. **llamafile Integration**: Highlights the capabilities of llamafile, an LLM packaging solution that enables:
    - Inference at competitive token rates using consumer hardware
    - Completion of meaningful tasks in isolated environments
    - Enhanced information security for sensitive applications
+3. **Ollama Integration**: Supports using Ollama models as an alternative to llamafile.
-3. **Zero-Dependencies Philosophy**: The project adheres to the llamafile zero-dependencies approach, using only the standard libraries for all functionality in both Python and Go implementations.
+4. **Zero-Dependencies Philosophy**: The project adheres to using only the standard Python library for all functionality.
-4. **Flexible Executable Discovery**: Automatically locates the llamafile executable using a smart search algorithm.
+5. **Flexible Executable Discovery**: Automatically locates the llamafile executable using a smart search algorithm.
-5. **Interactive Shell**: Provides an interactive chat interface for real-time communication with the AI model.
+6. **Interactive Shell**: Provides an interactive chat interface for real-time communication with the AI model.
-6. **Multi-Language Support**: Offers equivalent implementations in Python and Go, showcasing the versatility of the AI-assisted development approach.
+7. **File Summarization**: Ability to summarize content from multiple files.
+8. **Custom Prompts**: Allows users to specify custom prompts for summarization tasks.
+9. **Service Mode**: Option to run llamafile as a background service.
+10. **Debugging Support**: Includes a debug mode for detailed logging.

 ## Technology Stack

 - **IDE**: Visual Studio Code
 - **AI Assistant**: Claude Dev plugin (Anthropic)
-- **Local LLM**: llamafile APIs
+- **Local LLM**: llamafile APIs or Ollama
-- **Programming Languages**:
-  - Python (standard library only)
+- **Programming Language**: Python (standard library only)
-  - Go (standard library only)
 - **Additional Tools**: Various shell commands for file and content manipulation

 ## Zero-Dependencies Approach

-The `sumarai` project, including both `sumarai.py` and `sumarai.go`, has been implemented using only the standard libraries of their respective languages.
+The `sumarai` project has been implemented using only the standard library of Python.
 This approach aligns with the llamafile philosophy of minimizing external dependencies, resulting in:

 - Improved portability across different environments
 - Reduced security risks associated with third-party libraries
 - Simplified deployment and maintenance

-By using only built-in modules, we ensure that the client can run on any system with standard Python or Go installations, without the need for additional package management or potential compatibility issues.
+By using only built-in modules, we ensure that the client can run on any system with a standard Python installation, without the need for additional package management or potential compatibility issues.

 ## Getting Started

 ### Prerequisites

-- Python 3.6 or higher (for Python version)
+- Python 3.6 or higher
-- Go 1.16 or higher (for Go version)
 - llamafile executable (can be placed in PATH, current directory, or specified via LLAMAFILE_PATH environment variable)
+- Alternatively, Ollama installed and running (if using Ollama mode)

 ### Installation